null2264/ThinkPad-L460-OpenCore/README.md

   - Glitches and Flickers, can be fixed by adding `AAPL,GfxYTile` property.
 It still sometimes happened under certain circumstances such as:
     - Using HiDPI
     - Connect to an external monitor (Maybe because my monitor's (native) resolution is under 1080, I don't have a 1080p monitor so I can't test it further)
+    - Using resolution higher or lower than the internal monitor native resolution
   - KabyLake's color-banding issue, the only fixes related to this require spoofing GPU to SkyLake (My external monitor doesn't have this issue, so maybe it's hardware)
     - Some says injecting fake EDID could fix this issue, but it doesn't work for me
 - Restart + S3/S4 Sleep + Shutdown